Kurot0/seismic_surrogate_mixer/README.md

 # Seismic Ground Motion Prediction using Deep Learning-based Surrogate Models

-This reposititory provides data and codes used in the paper Multi-MLP-Mixer based surrogate model for seismic ground-motion with spatial source and geological parameters.
+This repository provides data and codes used in the paper *Multi-MLP-Mixer based surrogate model for seismic ground-motion with spatial source and geological parameters*.

 ---